charanzrapeti/eslab-task2/docs/source/scheduling_algorithms.md

 ### Scheduling Mechanism

-#### Initialization
+#### Building Schedule List

-- **Identify Root Tasks:** The algorithm begins by identifying tasks with no dependencies (root tasks) and schedules them for execution on available nodes immediately.
+- The schedule list is computed in the same manner as in the *single-node* case.

 #### Node Selection

-- Tasks are assigned to computational nodes based on their availability, prioritizing the earliest available node for execution.
+- Tasks are assigned to computational nodes based on their availability, prioritizing the earliest available node for execution, breaking the tie based on the lowest *node id*.

-#### Task Distribution and Execution
+#### Execution Times

-- Once root tasks are completed, their dependent tasks are checked.
-Among these, the task with the earliest deadline is selected for execution.
-- Tasks are scheduled on nodes based on the earliest available time, allowing independent tasks to execute concurrently across nodes.

-#### Managing Dependencies

-- The algorithm continuously monitors dependencies between tasks, only allowing a task to be scheduled once all its predecessors have finished executing.
-- Task dependencies are respected, and the availability of a task for scheduling is updated dynamically as the schedule progresses.
+- The algorithm iterates over the **schedule list** and for each task, the start time is the earliest possible time determined by the nodes' availability and the completion of its dependent tasks.
+- Task end times are calculated using the Worst-Case Execution Time (WCET) of the task.
+If a task's end time exceeds its deadline, it is flagged as a missed deadline, and all its successors are excluded from scheduling to preserve dependency correctness.

 #### Handling Concurrent Execution

-- Multiple tasks that are independent of each other can be scheduled for execution concurrently on different nodes, taking advantage of parallel processing capabilities.
+- Multiple tasks that are independent of each other should be scheduled for execution concurrently on different nodes.
-- This concurrent execution improves scheduling efficiency and increases the likelihood of meeting task deadlines.

-#### Scheduling and Deadline Management

-- The start time of each task is determined by the completion time of its preceding tasks, along with the availability of the node.
-- Task end times are calculated using the Worst-Case Execution Time (WCET) of the task.
-If a task's end time exceeds its deadline, it is flagged as a missed deadline.
-- By consistently prioritizing tasks with the earliest deadlines, the algorithm seeks to minimize missed deadlines.

 ### Example